Brigitte Bardot Is Smart, A Ballerina, Turns Down Hollywood, Goes Vegetarian, Saves the Animals, and Is Generous with Her Fans.

 She Started an Animal Foundation

 In 1986, Brigitte started the Fondation Brigitte Bardot, a non-profit charitable foundation for the protection of animals.
 To earn the funds necessary for the foundation to achieve non-profit status, Brigitte auctioned off her personal belongings.
 Bardot put just about everything she owned up for auction, from her clothes to her jewels.

-Brigitte’s third husband, Gunter Sachs, bid at the auction on the jewels he gave Brigitte during their marriage, and bought them back.
+Brigitte’s third husband, Gunter Sachs, bid at the auction on the jewels he gave Brigitte during their marriage, and successfully bought them back.
 Gunter’s intent was to then give the jewels back to Brigitte, so she could enjoy both the jewels, and the money they earned for her foundation.